 - Dr. Clemens is built up as a main character, but then he suddenly gets grabbed by the Alien and killed off.

-- The prison warden is killed while yelling at Ripley, in a room full of other people no less!
+- Superintendent Andrews is killed while yelling at Ripley, in a room full of other people no less!

 - There Is No Kill Like Overkill: The inmates plot to kill the alien by pouring several tons of molten lead on it.
 It survives the lead, but not being doused with water immediately after, which pops it like a balloon.